RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ## Confirming it worked

-Add a backstage component file to a repository which matches the configured discovery url.
+Add a Backstage component file to a repository which matches the configured discovery url.
 After committing it to the correct branch, you should see it almost immediately in your catalog.